sliit-foss/zero2hero/docs/Express/express.md

 ## Installing Express

-Installing Express, like any other node module, is exceptionally easy, but you do need Node.js pre-installed on your machine which is available to download at,
+Installing Express, like any other node module, is exceptionally easy but you do need Node.js pre-installed on your machine which is available to download at,

 [https://nodejs.org/en/download/](https://nodejs.org/en/download/)